Osama-Zahid/Social-Media-Website/README.md

 # Features
 - Users can create an account and login to the site.
-- Users can upload photos and videos, add captions and tags, and share them with their followers.
+- Users can upload photos and videos, add caption, and share them with their followers.
 - Users can like and comment on posts, as well as follow other users to see their content in their feed.

 # Technologies Used